scipr-lab/libsnark/README.md

         * ram_computations/ --- RAM computation languages
     * zk_proof_systems --- interfaces and implementations of the proof systems
     * reductions --- reductions between languages (used internally, but contains many examples of building constraints)
+    * depends --- external dependencies which are automatically fetched and compiled (overridable by `cmake -DDEPENDS_DIR=...`)

     Some of these module directories have the following subdirectories: